pret/pokered/README.md

 New Items:
 ====
-- The Sun, Ice, and Shiny Stones have been added.
+- The Sun, Ice, Poison and Heart Stones have been added.
+- The Protector and Black Augurite evolution items have been added.

 Improved areas
 ====